mumsnet/mn-php-toolkit/README.md

 `$this->siteaction->log($user_id, 'Failed to created pregnancy record', 'profile', 'profile_update', ['errors' => json_encode($e->getMessage())]);
 `

-* Correlation ID (set origin request id) - Might not need this one
+* Correlation ID (set origin request id) <br>
+Sets the origin request id header if it doesnt exist for correlation and for tracking the request

-* User sessions (SSO) for lambda - sets user session for log in through lambda
+* User sessions (SSO) for lambda - sets user session for log in through lambda Its used the same way as the user sessions for laravel below:

 * User sessions (SSO) for laravel - sets user session for log in through laravel
 <br> You can set a session like so:<br> `$session = new UserSessionsLaravel();`<br>